- Advocacy Alerts

 * NOTE: State-specific fact sheets are available for download (bottom), along with a nationwide fact sheet.

 Prior to the 2017 Tax Cuts and Jobs Act, one advanced refunding of tax-exempt municipal bonds was permitted.
 Historical data obtained by NACWA and collaborating organizations found that between 2012 and 2016, there were 941 instances of advance refunding of tax-exempt municipal bonds for water and wastewater infrastructure investments, saving a total of at least $1.36 billion for local communities and ratepayers.
-Clean water agencies continually evaluated opportunities for advance refunding.
-This 2017 repeal eliminated opportunities to reduce costs and leverage changes in the market.
+The 2017 repeal eliminated opportunities for communities to reduce costs based on changing conditions.

-In the 116th Congress (2019-2020) NACWA continues collaboration across the municipal financial sector to maintain support for tax exempt municipal bonds – and to restore advance refunding, which was eliminated in 2017.
+In the 117th Congress (2021-2022) NACWA continues collaboration across the municipal financial sector to maintain support for tax exempt municipal bonds and to restore advance refunding.

-We encourage utilities to share home-state data with your Members of Congress – see state and national fact sheets below – and specific examples of how municipal bond financing and advance funding have reduced financing costs and supported clean water investments in your community.
+- We encourage utilities to share with your Members of Congress specific examples of how municipal bond financing works to advance clean water in your community.

 - NACWA signs "Don't Mess with Our Bonds" letter to Congress in support of preserving tax-exempt municipal bonds (March 29, 2017).

 1 The analysis was conducted by SJ Advisors, LLC.
 For simplicity, these estimates were calculated based on the current interest rate environment, and by assuming all bonds were issued for uniform $50 million projects with "AA" credit ratings and 30-year loan maturities.
 The figures do not include any water infrastructure projects that may have been funded through general obligation bonds.